Updated August 3, 2023

 If you don’t know what your employees want, ask!

 Do they want additional responsibilities?
 A chance to work on special projects?
 A chance to work more closely with management?

-Be in consistent communication with your employees to make sure you are aware of their goals and motivations.
+Communicate with your employees so you are aware of their goals and motivations.

 Some employees may not have the courage to ask or volunteer for new opportunities.
 If you think an employee would be great at handling new tasks, approach them with an opportunity to grow in their role.